Question: Is it possible for a girl to get pregnant if I pulled out and she was on the birth control pill?

 Planning A Family

-Nearly every day, we receive at least one question from men and women who are concerned about pregnancy risk.
+Quite often, we receive questions from men and women who are concerned about pregnancy risk.

-After all, although most people want to be parents at some point, people have different feelings and thoughts about when they want to have children.
-Many people want to wait to have children until they are married, in a committed relationship or until they have completed their education or are financially stable.
+After all, although most people want to become parents at some point, people have different feelings and thoughts about when they want to have children.
+Many people want to wait to have children until they are married, in a committed relationship, until they have completed their education or are financially stable.

 Birth Control Pill